letsencrypt/website/content/docs/staging-environment.md

 `https://acme-staging-v02.api.letsencrypt.org/directory`

-Please note the v2 staging environment requires a v2 compatible ACME client and Certbot does not currently support ACME v2.
+If you're using Certbot, you can use our staging environment with the `--staging` flag.
+For other ACME clients, please read their instructions for information on testing with our staging environment.
+Please note the v2 staging environment requires a v2 compatible ACME client.

 # Rate Limits